Frequently Asked Questions

 Our Junior Writing Academy and Writing Academy courses are structured in a way that covers the basic topics first before moving on to the more advanced topics over the months.
 If your child is good at writing and scores consistently above 80% in composition marks, you might find the pace of the course too slow.

 We recommend that you try the Write Now! programme instead, which is a composition marking service.
 Your child probably just needs to write more and receive constructive feedback to hone his/her already good writing skills.
 You may refer to more on this below in FAQ no. 22.

 13. What sets you apart from the other online courses or centres?

 All compositions are marked by former MOE qualified teachers or teachers with experience in teaching creative writing.
 Students get to submit 2 drafts of each piece of a composition topic.
 Both drafts will be reviewed and marked by teachers.
 The second draft is a revised draft done by students based on teacher’s comments on their first drafts.
 Not all centres do that as it is time consuming for teachers to mark compositions.
 However, we believe that students are able to learn from their mistakes and improve their writing when they get to write a second draft.
 Drafting is a common practice among authors.

 In addition, our Writing Academy students get to attend a FREE classroom lesson a month to reinforce their online learning.
 These complimentary sessions are on a first-come-first-served basis, with a maximum of 6 students per session.
-The class venue is at Tampines (Street 81) only.
+The session is held online via a Zoom-like platform.

 You should let your child write on his/her own with all the mistakes in it as our writing coaches will comment and guide your child from there.
 There is no need to sanitise their work although you should encourage them to write legibly!
 In the second draft of the same assignment, your child will be required to do corrections on any spelling or grammar mistakes or wrong sentence structures etc. based on comments given.
 That’s how students get to learn and improve.